-Remember that although credit cards are useful, you can also check to see if there are other ways to pay for the item.
+Remember that although credit cards are useful, you can also check to see if there are other ways to pay for an item.

-This is where having an emergency fund might come in handy.
-You can use cash payments to purchase to avoid interest rates and monthly instalments.
+Having an emergency fund is a good alternative.
+You can use it to make cash payments to avoid interest rates and monthly instalments.
 Another option is to save up for it.

 If you can find any way to avoid paying hefty fees is always better than a credit card payment.

 Large purchases typically have interest rates attached to them.
 That means that just because you’ve paid for the item’s sticker price, that’s it.
 Do your research and ensure that you can pay for any additional costs like maintenance and other accessories.

 If the item you are looking to purchase is something you will only use temporarily like an electric drill, ask around if you can borrow a friend’s who is not using it.